 XIV.
 Disbursement of Financial Aid Awards

 Financial aid funds are disbursed in equal installments at the first of the each semester.
 If a student only attends one semester, disbursement of loans will be made in two equal disbursements, one at the beginning of the semester and one half way halfway through the semester.
 Funds may be credited to a student’s account to pay registration fees with the balance being disbursed in the form of a check.
-Checks are disbursed by the Cashier in the Business Office.
-Questions concerning check disbursement should be referred to the cashier at 524-3000 ext.
-3335.
+Checks are disbursed at the Cashier's station in the Business Office.
+Questions concerning check disbursement should be referred to the Financial Specialist at 535-5351.

 Financial aid policies and procedures are subject to change without notice to assure compliance with federal regulations.